-Actuarial Cost Method Amortization Method Remaining State Employees E Level Percent Teachers I.J.
-State D 2 - 6 Amortization Method Remaining Judges Police Legislators Board of Education Method Remaining Level Percent ntry Age Normal - the Individual Entr y Age Actuarial cost methodology is use ed. of Payroll Level Dollar Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Amortization Period 19 years closed Determined by Statutory Contribution 30 years open 19 years closed 30 years open 19 years closed Asset Valuation Method Four-year smoothed l market; 20% corrid lor Actuarial Assumptions Investment Rate of Return 5.0%, net of OPEB plan e xpenses, including i nflation Projected Salary Increases 3.0% to 6.0% N/A 3.0% 4.0% to 14.0% 3.0% to 6.0% 3.0% to 6.0% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Mortality Healthy Male Teachers, Judges, Legislators, and Board of Education: RP-2014 Combined Healthy for males we White Collar adjustment, projected with the MP 2016 ultimate rates.
-Healthy Female Teachers, Judges, Legislators, and Board of Education: RP-2014 Combined Healthy for females we White Collar adjustment, projected with the MP 2016 ultimate rates.
-Healthy Male State Employees and Police: RP-2014 Combined Healthy for males with Blue Collar adjustment projected with the MP 2016 ultimate rates.
-Healthy Female State Employees and Police: RP- 2014 Combined Healthy for females, projected with the MP 2016 ultimate rates.
+Summary of Actu arial Methods a , 2018 valuation us ed to determine fiscal 2021 State Employees Teachers ntribution rates Judges State Police Legislators Board of Education Actuarial Cost Method ntry Age Actuarial cost Amortization Method Level Percent of Payroll Level Dollar Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Level Percent of Payroll Remaining Amortization Period 18 years closed Determined by Statutory Contribution 30 years open 18 years closed 30 years open 18 years closed Asset Valuation Method Four-year smoothed market; 20% corridor Actuarial Assumptions Investment Rate of Return 5.0% , compounded annu ally, net of investment expenses Projected Salary Increases 3.0% to 6.0% to N/A 3.0% to 3.0% to 6.0% 3.0% to 6.0% Retirement Age Experience-based table of rates that a re specific to the type of of eligibility condition on.
+Mortality Post-Retirement Mortality: Fully Generational Mortality Healthy Male Teachers, Judges, Legislators, and Board of Education: RP-2014 Combined Healthy for males with White Collar adjustment, projected with the MP 2016 ultimate rates.
+Healthy Female Teachers, Judges, Legislators, and Board of Education: RP-2014 Combined Healthy for females with White Collar adjustment, projected with the MP 2016 ultimate rates.
+Healthy Male State Employees and Police: RP-2014 Combined Healthy for males with Blue Collar adjustment, projected with the MP 2016 ultimate rates.
+Healthy Female State Employees and Police: RP-2014 Combined Healthy for females, projected with the MP 2016 ultimate rates.
 Disabled Mortality: Disabled Males: RP-2014 Disabled Retiree Table for males, projected with the MP 2016 ultimate rates.
-Pre-Retirement Mortality: The mortality tables used to project the pre-termination mortality experience of plan members are the RP-2016 Employee tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judgen State Project and Project tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judgen Project and Project and Project tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judgen Project and Project tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judgen Project and Project tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judgen Project Pro Health Care Trend Rate Legislators, and Board of Education and a 100% multiplier for State Employees and State Police.
-Based on the Getzen Model with trend starting at 9.0% and gradually decreasing to the ultimate trend rate of 3.5%.
-Aging Factors , Excise Tax Under the Patient Protection and Affordable Care Act The development of retiree only premium is based on a recent Society of Actuaries study of health costs.
-11.0%
+Pre-Retirement Mortality: The mortality tables used to project the pre-termination mortality experience of plan members are the RP-2014 Employee tables for males and females as the base table, and then to apply a 75% multiplier for Teachers, Judges, Legislators, and Board of Education and a 100% multiplier for State Employees and State Police.
+Healthcare Trend Rate Based on the Get Based on the Getzen Model with trend starting at 8.25% and gradually decreasing to the ultimate trend rate of 3.5%.
+Aging Factors The development The development of retiree only premium is based on a recent Society of Actuaries study of health costs.
+Inflation Not explicitly use d, consistent with a 2.50% assumption